 7. Allen & Heath Zed-12fx 12-Channel Mixer

-Combining an amazing feature set, rock solid performance and top quality sound design with a dramatically reduced size, the Zed-12FX is ideal for musicians of all stripes.
-From beginners getting started to seasoned professionals at work on stage or in the studio, this mixer offers unprecedented flexibility and power.
+Combining a fantastic feature set, rock-solid performance, and top quality sound design with a dramatically reduced size.
+The Zed-12FX is ideal for musicians of all stripes.
+This best 12 channel analog mixer offers unprecedented flexibility and power from beginners.
+Also, it is getting started with seasoned professionals at work on stage or in the studio.

-The 12 channels are configured as 4 auxiliaries, 6 mic/line inputs and 3 band eqs controlling 18 positions like MID where both mono inputs can be used simultaneously linked together as one (for example synths).
-There’s also 100mm Professional faders that feel right under your fingertips when tweaking EQ curves.
-Plus USB I/O for easy integration into any DAW and Allen & Heath’s ZED Software which includes their exclusive Tone Match.
+There are also 100mm Professional faders that feel right under your fingertips when tweaking EQ curves.
+Plus USB I/O for easy integration into any DAW and Allen & Heath’s ZED Software, including their exclusive Tone Match.

 8. Zoom LiveTrak L-12 Digital Mixer & Multitrack Recorder

-The LiveTrak L-12 also features 8 combo jacks that adjust XLR and both 1/4″ connectors so you don’t have to worry about running out of inputs during a performance or session.
-And with 8 mic preamps with great sound with Phantom Power and +60 dB gain, the quality will always be top-notch no matter what type of microphone is being used.
+The LiveTrak L-12 also features eight combo jacks that adjust XLR and both 1/4″ connectors.
+So you don’t have to worry about running out of inputs during a performance or session.

-- It doesn’t have the features you need to do live sound for your band or record bands in the studio.
+- It doesn’t have the features you need to make the live sound for your band.

 9. Behringer Xenyx X1622USB Premium 16-Input

-- This mixer has 16 inputs, which means you can mix up to 16 different sources at once.
-It also comes with 2 mic preamps and 4 stereo channels that allow you to record from CD players, turntables, or any other audio device.
+However, This mixer has 16 inputs, which means you can mix up to 16 different sources at once.
+It also comes with 2 mic preamps and 4 stereo channels.
+Also, it allows you to record from CD players, turntables, or any other audio device.

 10. Mackie 1604vlz4 16-Channel Compact 4-Bus Mixer

-This compact mixer is perfect for any live sound or recording application where space is at a premium, but the quality isn’t compromised.
-Whether it be on stage or in your studio, this little powerhouse will get the job done with ease and style.
+This best recording console for a home studio is perfect for any live sound.
+Also, recording console applications where space is at a premium, but the quality isn’t compromised.
+Whether on stage or in your studio, this little powerhouse will get the job done with ease and style.

-Achieve pristine clarity thanks to Mackie’s proprietary XDR2 preamps which are designed to provide an incredibly wide dynamic range with virtually no distortion even when pushed hard into clipping – so you can mix confidently knowing that your audience will always hear every detail of your performance loud and clear!
+Achieve pristine clarity thanks to Mackie’s proprietary.
+Also, XDR2 preamps provide an extended dynamic range with virtually no distortion even when pushed hard into clipping.
+So you can top audio mixers confidently.
+Also, know that your audience will consistently hear every detail of your performance loud and clear!

-If you’re looking for an affordable yet professional-sounding mixer, then look no further than the Mackie 1604VLZ4!
-It’s perfect for any situation whether it be recording or live sound mixing.
+If you’re looking for the best digital studio mixer yet professional-sounding mixer, then look no further than the Mackie 1604VLZ4.
+It’s perfect for any situation, whether recording or live sound mixing.
 You won’t find another mixer that offers such versatility at this price point anywhere else on the market today!